About Us

 The lay leader represents the lay people in the congregation in working with the pastor for the mission and vision of the congregation.
 The lay leader works with the pastor and other leaders to launch and strengthen the ministries that build discipleship.

-Church Council – Mary Baker, Chairman
+Church Council – Jerry Green, Chairman

 The function of the Church Council is to coordinate, implement, and promote the ministries of the church.
 The Church Council shall act on behalf of the congregation in making decisions of the Church.